 The flaws of fast fashion

 We have all seen the instantaneous arrival of a certain accessory or clothing item.
 The trends that seemingly leave as soon as they appear, the one red carpet dress that finds its way into every department store lining the street.
-It’s hard to miss the same shoes, purses, and pants on each rack, and the familiar feeling of fashion gone viral.
+It’s hard to miss the same shoes, purses, and pants on each rack, from chic ankle boots to elegant black linen pants.
+The familiar feeling of fashion gone viral is unmistakable.

 Fast Fashion.